Blog post

-*Sponsored: Thank you to the Tempe Tourism Office for sponsoring this blog post!
+Sponsored: Thank you to Tempe Tourism for sponsoring this blog post!

 About Tempe, AZ

-As far as traveling to Tempe, it’s a 10-minute drive from the Phoenix Sky Harbor Airport and a short drive from surrounding cities.
-If you’re like me and coming from the Tucson area, then you can expect a 1.5-hour drive.
+And when you’re ready to visit, getting to Tempe is simple.
+It’s located just five miles from Phoenix Sky Harbor International Airport and a quick drive from surrounding areas.
+If you’re coming from Tucson like I do, you can expect a quick 1.5-hour drive.

 Where to Stay